courtney-rosenthal/wipeout/README.md

 * Start _wipeout_ with _root_ privileges.
 * Connect the hard drive to the system.
 * Wait a few seconds for the device to be recognized.
-* When propmpted, confirm the erase.
+* When prompted, confirm the erase.

 ## Example